ArifHoss/native-javascript-spring-boot/README.md

 	•	Enhance the UI with custom animations and transitions.
 	•	Improve error handling and display error messages to the user.

+# Books Database Application 📚

+This is a Spring Boot application for managing a database of books, built with Java, Maven, and PostgreSQL.
+The application is containerized using Docker and Docker Compose for easy deployment and scaling.

+Features

+	•	RESTful APIs: Manage books with endpoints for CRUD operations.
+	•	PostgreSQL Integration: A relational database for storing book data.
+	•	Dockerized Deployment: Simplified setup with Docker and Docker Compose.
+	•	Configuration with Spring: Easy database configuration via environment variables.

+Getting Started

+Prerequisites

+	•	Docker and Docker Compose installed on your system.

+Steps to Run the Application

+	1. Clone the repository:

+	2. Build and start the application:

+docker-compose up --build

+	3. Access the application:
+	•	Backend: The Spring Boot app runs on http://127.0.0.1:8080.
+	•	Database: PostgreSQL is exposed on port 5432.

+Project Structure

+	•	Docker Compose: Orchestrates the app and database containers.
+	•	Dockerfile: Multi-stage build to create a lightweight image for the app.
+	•	PostgreSQL Database: Configured with environment variables.
+	•	Spring Boot: Handles application logic and API endpoints.

+Configuration

+Environment variables in docker-compose.yml control database connectivity:

+	•	SPRING_DATASOURCE_URL: JDBC URL for PostgreSQL.
+	•	SPRING_DATASOURCE_USERNAME: Database username.
+	•	SPRING_DATASOURCE_PASSWORD: Database password.

+Future Improvements

+	•	Add API documentation (e.g., Swagger).
+	•	Implement unit and integration tests.
+	•	Add CI/CD pipeline for automated deployment.

 Feel free to contribute to the project by submitting issues or pull requests! 😊